NikosSakell/data-editing-and-reduction/README.md

   (a) your code (for compiled languages like Java, C, etc., also submit the executable files), (b) the edited datasets (irisENN.csv and letter-recognitionENN.csv), and, (c) the reduced datasets (irisIB2.csv and letter-recognitionIB2.csv).
+___________
+Execution instructions for Python code

+Files:

+Value normalization:
+normalize-values.py

+ENN Algorithm

+Execute in the console, by typing after the .py file the path of the input file and the path of the output file:

+e.g.
+python enn.py NormalizeValuesOutput\iris-normalized-output.csv iris-enn-output.csv
+python enn.py NormalizeValuesOutput\letter-recognition-normalized-output.csv letter-recognition-enn-output.csv

+IB2 Algorithm

+Execute in the console, the program will prompt the user to type the paths for the input and output files:

+e.g.
+python ib2.py
+Enter the path to the input CSV file:
+(type file-name.csv)
+Enter the path to the output CSV file:
+(type file-name.csv)